 I would say that the toe box area has a medium width.
 I have pretty average feet and they fit me really well.
 I’m guessing that the new stretch mesh will support almost any size feet anyway.

-The On Cloud X weighs in at 229g (US M 8.5) which is very light for a shoe with good cushioning.
+The On Running Cloud X weighs in at 8.47 ounces (240g) which is very light for a shoe with good cushioning.
 I really felt the benefits of having such a lightweight shoe after my long runs.

 Running in the On Cloud X

 Maybe you enjoy mixing up your trail running with some road running, training at the gym or playing other sports.
-The On Cloud X will hold its own for all of them.
+The Cloud X running shoes will hold its own for all of them.
 I bet you notice a flurry of PBs when you start running in them too because the outsole transfers energy to forward motion so well!
 If you enjoyed this On Cloud X Review please share it with a friend who would also love these shoes.

 Still not sure which On Running Shoes to buy?